awsdocs/amazon-fsx-lustre-user-guide/doc_source/troubleshooting.md

 **Action to Take**

  Make sure that the client's VPC security groups have the correct outbound traffic rules applied\.
 This recommendation holds true especially if you aren't using the default security group, or if you have modified the default security group\.
 For more information, see [Amazon VPC Security Groups](limit-access-security-groups.md#fsx-vpc-security-groups)\.

+## You can't access your file system<a name="cant-access-fs"></a>

+There are a number of potential causes for being unable to access your file system, each with their own resolution, as follows\.

+### The Elastic IP address attached to the file system elastic network interface was deleted<a name="eni-epi-removed"></a>

+Amazon FSx doesn't support accessing file systems from the public Internet\.
+Amazon FSx automatically detaches any Elastic IP address, which is a public IP address reachable from the Internet, that gets attached to a file system's elastic network interface\.

+### The file system elastic network interface was modified or deleted<a name="eni-deleted"></a>

+You must not modify or delete the file system's elastic network interface\.
+Modifying or deleting the network interface can cause a permanent loss of connection between your VPC and your file system\.
+Create a new file system, and do not modify or delete the FSx elastic network interface\.
+For more information, see [File System Access Control with Amazon VPC](limit-access-security-groups.md)\.

 ## Troubleshooting a misconfigured linked S3 bucket<a name="troubleshooting-misconfigured-data-repository"></a>